ptsteadman/notebook/stories/a-quiet-new-voice.md

 "The CBI device?
 Now?"

 "Sure," said the French researcher.
 "Let's not waste any time.
-There's some safety training you'll have to do, but that doesn't apply to use of the CBI."
+There's some safety training you'll have to do before you actually use it, though."

 Feyerabend was very excited about the prospect of a whole year with a medical-grade computer-brain interface.
 At university, she had worked with